bluesky-social/atproto/packages/oauth/oauth-client-browser/README.md

 ## Usage

-Once the `client` is setup, it can be used to initiate & manage OAuth sessions.
+Once the `client` is set up, it can be used to initiate & manage OAuth sessions.

 ### Initializing the client

-The client will manage the sessions for you.
-In order to do so, it must first initialize itself.
+The client will manage the sessions for you and must first initialize itself to do so.
 Note that this operation must be performed once (and **only once**) whenever the web app is loaded.

 ```typescript
 const result: undefined | { agent: OAuthAgent; state?: string } =